Pranay92/JS-Regex/README.md

 ## Method Chaining

 You can also do method chaining.
-Example -
 ````
   var str = 'This is not amazing, but still I am gonna try it'